 - Children: (ages 3-12): $4.25 in advance and $5 on the day

-Children ages 2 and under are free.
-Members of VanDusen Garden paying at the door also get an additional discount.
+Children ages 2 and under were free last year.
+Members of VanDusen Garden paying at the door also got an additional discount.
 2020 prices will likely be similar.

 Prices for the Sakura Days event are not a lot more than regular admission at VanDusen Garden, so it’s not unreasonable, especially if you like Japanese culture.